 GeneCards Summary for FCN1 Gene

 FCN1 (Ficolin 1) is a Protein Coding gene.
-Diseases associated with FCN1 include rheumatic fever and progressive relapsing multiple sclerosis.
-Among its related pathways are Immune System and Creation of C4 and C2 activators.
+Diseases associated with FCN1 include Progressive Relapsing Multiple Sclerosis and Rheumatic Fever.
+Among its related pathways are Innate Immune System and Creation of C4 and C2 activators.
 GO annotations related to this gene include calcium ion binding and antigen binding.
-An important paralog of this gene is TNC.
+An important paralog of this gene is FCN2.

 UniProtKB/Swiss-Prot for FCN1 Gene

 Extracellular lectin functioning as a pattern-recognition receptor in innate immunity.
 Binds the sugar moieties of pathogen-associated molecular patterns (PAMPs) displayed on microbes and activates the lectin pathway of the complement system.
 May also activate monocytes through a G protein-coupled receptor, FFAR2, inducing the secretion of interleukin-8/IL-8 (PubMed:21037097).
 Binds preferentially to 9-O-acetylated 2-6-linked sialic acid derivatives and to various glycans containing sialic acid engaged in a 2-3 linkage.